Amahuaca: Ayahuasca

-The Amahuaca are one group of the Amazon that uses a drug called ayahuasca.
-They believe that Ayahuasca gives them supernatural powers, sending them into a state of mind that makes them feel superhuman.
+The Amahuaca are one group of indigenous Amazonians in which shamans are known to use ayahuasca in ritual ceremonies, typically for the purpose of entering the realm of spirits and deceased relatives or ancestors.
+The use of this drug is not recreational, but rather spiritual.

 History

-The Amahuaca are desentants of the Polynesian populations that might have migrated to the Pacific coast of South America.
-When they were first sighted in the 18th century, they were threatened by illegal logging, diseases and habitat loss.
+Since the group established contact with Westerners in the 18th century, they have been threatened by illegal logging, disease, and loss of territory.
+During the Amazon rubber boom, Amahuaca tribes were largely exploited by rubber barons like Carlos Fitzcarrald and Carlos Scharff.

 Name

-The Amahuaca are also known as: Amaguaco, Amawaca, Amawáka, Amawaka, Amenguaca, Ameuhaque, Ipitineri, Sayaco, Sayacu, or Yora people.
-In the early twentieth century they were sometimes referred to as the Huni Kui.
+The Amahuaca are also known as: Amaguaco, Amawaca, Amawáka, Amawaka, Amenguaca, Ameuhaque, Ipitineri, Sayaco, Sayacu, Yora or Hondi Kuí.

 Language

+The Amahuaca, like many neighboring tribes in southwestern Amazonia, speak a Panoan language.
 As of 2000, approximately 220 Amahuaca spoke the Amahuaca language, a Panoan language.
 The language is written in the Latin script, and a grammar has been published.
 From 1963 to 1997, portions of the Bible were translated into Amahuaca.

 Economic development

 Amahuaca people hunt, fish, farm, and work in the lumber and oil industries or as domestic servants.
 They harvest and process Brazil nuts.